 I am an Adjunct Professor lecturing both the Estate Planning and Superannuation units at a number of universities.
 I have done so since 1999.

-I have 7 degrees, 4 of them are in law including my doctorate.
+I have 7 degrees, 4 of which are in law including my doctorate.
 My research was on Estate Planning and succession planning.
 Estate Planning is my passion, especially given the opportunity to reduce the four defacto death duties: income tax, Capital Gains Tax, transfer duty and the 32% death tax on your superannuation.

 I author both of Australia’s leading Estate Planning books: CCH Australian Estate Planning and Thompson Reuters Australian Financial Planning Handbook.